History of yellow fever: Bermuda: 1843, 1853, 1856, 1864

 Royal Artillery and Royal Engineers moved from barracks to a tent camp at Tucker's Town, St. George's Parish, Bermuda, in 1867 to prevent the spread of Yellow fever.

 Bermuda suffered four yellow fever epidemics in the 1800s, both mosquito-borne and via visiting ships, which in total claimed the lives of 13,356 people, including military and civilian population.
 During the 1864 epidemic, a Dr. Luke Pryor Blackburn, from Halifax, Nova Scotia, visited the island several times, to assist the local medical community on account of his knowledge of the disease.
 When he left in October 1864, he left behind some trunks of soiled clothing that were to have been sent to him in Canada.
 Fortunately, the trunks were located and the contents destroyed.

 It became evident that Dr. Blackburn's visits had been financed by the Confederacy and that a certain Union informer had been offered $60,000 to distribute Dr. Blackburn's trunks of soiled clothing to Union cities including Boston, Philadelphia, Washington, and Norfolk.
 One trunk also went to New Bern, which was identified as having brought yellow fever to that city, claiming the lives of 2,000 people.

 Blackburn was arrested and tried, but acquitted owing to lack of evidence, other than hearsay by witnesses, meaning that the culprit trunks could not be located.
 In 1878, he went on to fight yellow fever in Kentucky, where he had set up practice in Louisville and was eventually elected governor.

 Texas and Louisiana: 1867

 The 1867 yellow fever epidemic claimed many casualties in the southern counties of Texas, as well as in New Orleans.
 The deaths in Texas included Union Maj.
 Gen. Charles Griffin, Margaret Lea Houston (Mrs. Sam Houston), and at least two young physicians and their family members.

+Savannah, Georgia: 1876

+In 1876, a yellow fever epidemic affected Savannah, Georgia, resulting in the death of about six percent of the city's population.